 - pain during intercourse, urination, or with bowel movements

-The exact cause of endometriosis isn’t known, although heredity appears to be a large part of the puzzle.
+The exact cause of endometriosis isn’t known, although heredity appears to be one part of the puzzle.
 Environmental factors may also play a role.

 Researchers are currently studying theories about its causes and risk factors.
 Some possible causes of endometriosis include:

 - Complications from surgical scarring.
-This can occur if endometrial cells attach to scar tissue during a surgical procedure, such as a cesarean delivery.
-Learn more about the symptoms of endometriosis after this type of surgery.
+This can occur if endometrial-like cells attach to scar tissue during a surgical procedure, such as a cesarean delivery.

-- Retrograde menstruation.
-The backward flow of menstrual blood into the pelvic cavity may displace endometrial cells outside of the uterus, causing similar cells to grow.
+- Retrovaginal menstruation.
+The backward flow of menstrual blood into the pelvic cavity may displace endometrial-like cells outside of the uterus, causing similar cells to grow.

 - Immune system disorder.
-The body may not recognize, and eliminate, endometrial cells outside of the uterus.
+The body may not recognize, and eliminate, endometrial-like cells outside of the uterus.

 - Cell transformation.
 Endometriosis can occur anywhere in the body.
-This may be caused by internal changes in cells outside of the uterus, which turns them into endometrial cells.
+This may be caused by internal changes in cells outside of the uterus, which turns them into endometrial-like cells.

 - Cell transportation.
-Endometrial cells may travel through the blood system, or lymphatic system, to other parts of the body, where they adhere to other organs and cause similar cells to grow.
+Endometrial-like cells may travel through the blood system, or lymphatic system, to other parts of the body, where they adhere to other organs and cause similar cells to grow.

 Your doctor will determine your treatment based on the severity of your symptoms and your goals, such as pregnancy.
-It’s important to know that women with endometriosis can often get pregnant.
+It’s important to know that people with endometriosis can get pregnant.